-At Kids of the Wild our main ethos is getting people outdoors but we also love getting children to write about their experiences and adventures in nature.
+At Kids of the Wild our main ethos is to get people outdoors but we also love to encourage children to write about their outdoor experiences and adventures in nature.

 This month I am very proud to include Caroline’s writing on my website, hopefully her first article of many, which she’s been working on during cancer treatment!

 (See bottom of page if your child would like to contribute)